-Our first responder clients often show up a little hesitant about the whole therapy thing.
+At Thrive Therapy Inc. our first responder clients often show up a little hesitant about the whole therapy thing.
 We get it.
 Our inner dialogue can trick us into thinking we are weak if we ask for help.
 Or that we can’t handle it.
 Or that something must be wrong with us.
 What if recognizing the need for help was seen as a strength, as a way to enhance your career, improve your relationships, and be at peace with yourself?
-That’s where we come in.
+That’s where our team of therapists come in.

 From the moment we meet, we try to work our way out of a job.
 That’s because PTSD is treatable!
 On average, we see people for about 3-4 months.
 During that time, we will buckle down and develop a treatment plan that is proven to be effective for you—both now and in the future.
 By the end of our time together, you’ll be able to be your own therapist.
 If you need to check in once we have completed treatment, we'll be available to you, but you will have learned new skills to manage your symptoms so that they don’t interfere with your daily life.

 We also recognize that first responders include a wide variety of careers from detective work, police officers, 911 operators, fire-fighter/paramedics, trauma center staff, flight nurses, SWAT team members, physicians, as well as others.